 What is political art?

 What is the relationship between art and politics?

 Such concerns are of increasing relevance and significance today, given the troubled political climate globally.
 The IMMA Summer School will attempt to explore, through discussion and practice, some of their ramifications.

 Annie Fletcher, Director, Irish Museum of Modern Art;

 Marina Gržinić , philosopher, curator and artist from Ljubljana and Professor at The Academy of Fine Arts Vienna, Austria;

-Anthony Downey, academic, editor, and writer and Professor of Visual Culture in the Middle East and North Africa within the Faculty of Arts, Design and Media at Birmingham City University;
+Anthony Downey, Professor of Visual Culture in the Middle East and North Africa within the Faculty of Arts, Design and Media at Birmingham City University;